 Step 5.
 Once the LE and rear of the wing have been sorted, turn the whole wing on its side.

-careful to not crush the LE.
+Step 6.
+Fold the wing with 3 or 4 folds whilst being careful to not crush the LE.

 Step 7.
 Now place the folded wing into the stuff sack.